kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ### Prefixes

-Prefixes are used to shorten URIs via an abbreviation.
+Prefixes are used to shorten URIs via an abbreviation and are defined using `PREFIX`.
 Prefixes are always declared at the top of the query.

 Our prefix in the example above allows us to use `klab:member` in lieu of inputting the entire URI.
-If we didn't use a prefix, this is what the query from above would look like the example below.
+If we didn't use a prefix, this is what the query from above would look like:

 ```sql
 SELECT ?kastle_member